stelynx/insanichess/README.md

 The only difference in game rules apart from chess are the following:

 - Pawns can always move only by one square (even from starting position) and can move diagonally without capturing a piece.
+- There is no castling.
+Your king must stand his ground!
 - There is no concept of _stalemate_ or _mate_.
 To win a game, you must capture opponent's king.
 - The game can result in draw if and only if the players agree to a draw.

+## Contributing

+If you have a feature request or a bug to report, please open an issue.